 For example, a 2018 study conducted by Randstad found that “58 percent of workers say that they’d stay at jobs with lower salaries if that meant working for a great boss.”
 By properly training your managers on how to effectively manage their teams while encouraging all aspects of wellness, you’ll be able to deal with burnout before it becomes an issue.

 Adopting a work-from-home policy may not work for every company, but for many, it can be a great way to allow employees to recharge at home while still completing assignments.
 You can always start with a one or two-day-a-week policy to see how your company functions while at home and then increase or decrease the allotment based on the performance metrics you are looking to hit.

+Giving your employees events to look forward to throughout the year can keep them motivated to get through the toughest days, but those events have to be worthwhile.
 Things like box seats at a golfing event or a company-wide go-karting day will allow your employees to interact with their coworkers outside of the workplace while also reinforcing what your company is all about.
 Events like these will be something your employees talk about year after year and may even get them to forgive a few long days of work.

 As a leader, take the initiative to model healthy work habits, take time to connect with your team, and show genuine concern for their well-being.
 Prioritize your own well-being and demonstrate a commitment to creating a healthy work environment so that employees will follow suit.